ismoz/dynlib/docs/design.md

 - Dtype rules enforced (no floats in int models unless explicit and supported).
 - For ODEs with int dtype → error.

-### Minimal “do/don’t”
+### Minimal "do/don't"
-- **Do**: keep ABI frozen; declare all buffers in StructSpec; use feature flags for extras.
+- **Do**: keep ABI frozen; declare workspace layouts in stepper specs; use feature flags for extras.
-- **Don’t**: add Optional args, Python objects, or per-step allocations; mutate global state inside steppers; run events on uncommitted state.
+- **Don't**: add Optional args, Python objects, or per-step allocations; mutate global state inside steppers; run events on uncommitted state.

 This is the whole playbook.
 If you stick to these contracts, you can add RK45, multistep, DDE history, dense output, Jacobians, and new DSL features without touching the runner signature or re-entangling the pipeline.